 Welcome Home Member Series: Clio Rom

 As a part of our 2022 Welcome Home to Shiloh campaign, we are highlighting interviews with some of our members and exploring what Shiloh means to them.
-Featured here is Clio Rom, an arts educator and third generation of the Rom family to call Shiloh home.
+Here, in our Welcome Home Member series, we feature Clio Rom, an arts educator and third generation of the Rom family to call Shiloh home.
 Visit Welcome Home to learn more about the benefits of becoming a member of Shiloh Museum.

 Woman standing in front a barn with long dark hair, black and white dress, holding the leash of a dog.